-This manual provides a general description of the communications control program, a feature of System/3 Model 10 Disk System Management, program number 5702-SC1.
+This manual provides a general description of the Communications Control Program, a feature of System/3 Model 10 Disk System, Model 12, and Model 15 System Control Programming, program numbers 5702-SC1, 5705-SC1, and 5704-SC1, respectively.
 It is written for those who are responsible for providing to their organizations an effective communications-based information system.